Funded Research

 • Dates: Spring 2015 – Spring 2016

-This project explores the state of corporate programs aimed to improve product sustainability.
+This project explores the state of corporate programs aimed at improving product sustainability.
 While it has been noted that these programs are becoming more common, there has not yet been any research that examines (a) how these programs are enacted within companies or (b) what features might distinguish the most successful programs.
 The research has been carried out using archival data as well as in-depth interviews with representatives of companies from a wide range of industries.

 Capturing Coral Reef & Related Ecosystem Services (CCRES)